-For spine-chilling scares, visit Warwick Castle after dark on 22nd, 23rd or 28th to 31st October 2022.
-The courtyard transforms into a festival of frightful entertainment with three scare attractions providing terror at every turn.
-Live bands perform on the main stage and visitors can enjoy the eery atmosphere in the castle’s grounds.
-Street food, craft beers and gins will be on sale in the courtyard.
-Look out for spine-chilling scares including the castle dungeon and haunted hollows.
-Head to the website for further information and to book.
+For spine-chilling scares, visit Warwick Castle after dark.
+The courtyard transforms into a festival of frightful entertainment with scare attractions providing terror at every turn.
+This is the darker side of Halloween, with terror around every corner.
+Live bands and DJs perform on the main stage and visitors can enjoy the eery atmosphere in the castle’s grounds.
+Street food will be on sale in the courtyard, along with fearless performers including firebreathers.
+Look out for spine-chilling scares including the castle dungeon and underground scare mazes.
+This event is only recommended for visitors aged 10 and over.

 Dates: Selected dates from 21st to 31st October 2023.